-- \\\ 6.7: Skip this step. - \\\\ 6.8.1.2: Enable DES encryption of passwords and password phrases in the RACF database by deleting ICHDEX01 from RACFLPA LOADLIB. - \\\\ 6.9.1.2: Disable batch-mode surrogate users by deleting ICHRCX02 from RACFLPA LOADLIB. - \\\ 6.10: Skip this step. - 6.11: Enable RACF and place the RACF-enabled CP kernel on MAINT CF2. - \\\ 6.12: Skip this step. - \\\\ 6.13: IPL the RACF-enabled CP kernel from MAINT CF2. - \\\\ 6.14.1: Initialize the RACF database (no sharing). - Optionally, define a new security administrator user ID and revoke access to IBMUSER. - Prepare to use the CAPP- and LSPP-ready version of CP that is included with z/VM by following the instructions in Appendix C, "Using HCPRWAC," on page 55.
+Follow the instructions in the "Deleting the ICHRCX02 Exit" section of Chapter 6.
+RACF Installation Exits in z/VM: RACF Security Server System Programmer's Guide .
+Here you are disabling batch-mode surrogate users by deleting ICHRCX02 from RACFLPA LOADLIB.
+6.7: Skip this step.
+6.8 : Enable RACF and place the RACF-enabled CP kernel on MAINT620 CF2.
+6.9: Skip this step.
+6.10 : IPL the RACF-enabled CP kernel from MAINT620 CF2.
+6.11.1 : Initialize the RACF database (no sharing).
+Optionally, define a new security administrator user ID and revoke access to IBMUSER.
+Prepare to use the OSPP-ready version of CP that is included with z/VM by following the instructions in Appendix D, "Using HCPRWAC," on page 59.
 This version of CP contains an IBM-built version of HCPRWA (HCPRWAC).
-Note that when HCPRWAC is used: - RACF will not participate in z/VM POSIX UID and GID management.
-All requests for POSIX UID and GID information will be obtained from the CP directory. - All minidisks will be subject to RACF access control and auditing. - The VMMDISK, VMRDR, VMLAN, and VMCMD classes must be active and all resources used within those classes must be defined to RACF.
+Note that when HCPRWAC is used: RACF will not participate in z/VM POSIX UID and GID management.
+All requests for POSIX UID and GID information will be obtained from the CF directory.
+All minidisks will be subject to RACF access control and auditing.
+The VMMDISK, VMRDR, VMLAN, and VMCMD classes must be active and all resources used within those classes must be defined to RACF.
 The resource must be defined using a discrete or generic profile (if available), or by placing an entry in the RACF global access table.

-- Passwords for RACF command sessions are not required. - The designated RACF services machines are RACFVM and RACMAINT. - 6.15: Skip this step.
-You can update the RACF global access table at any time. - 6.16: Activate the resource classes used by RACF service procedures.
-Logon to user MAINT and use the RAC SETROPTS command to enable controls for minidisks, spool files, shared segments, and the use of DIAGNOSE X'D4':

-rac setropts classact(vmmdisk vmrdr vmbatch vmsegmt)

-- \\\\ 6.17 to 6.20: Skip these steps. - \\\\ Test the CAPP- and LSPP-enabled version of CP and if satisfied, place into production.
-Follow the instructions in Appendix D, "Testing the Modified Control Program and Placing it into Production," on page 57.
+Passwords for RACF command sessions are not required.
+The designated RACF services machines are RACFVM and RACMAINT.
+6.12: Skip this step.
+You can update the RACF global access table at any time.
+6.13 : Activate the resource classes used by RACF service procedures.
+Log on to the RACF server administrator userid and use the RAC SETROPTS command to enable controls for minidisks, spool files, shared segments, and the use of DIAGNOSE X'D4': rac setropts classact(vmmdisk vmrdr vmbatch vmsegmt) 6.14 and 6.15: Skip these steps.
+Test the OSPP-enabled version of CP and if satisfied, place into production.
+Follow the instructions in Appendix E, "Testing the Modified Control Program and Placing it into Production," on page 61.
 At this point, all CP changes have been made.
-No more IPLs are needed.
+No more IPLs are needed. zatio on Steps .
+CP DIAL and MSG